dvcrn/applescripts/README.md

 This is meant to be used with a "Next" perspective that collects all tasks whether it has a context or not, and a "Someday" perspective that aggregates stalled / "maybe" tasks.

-## defer+/-1.applescript
+## defer+/-1 / due+/-1

-Adds / removes 1 day from the tasks defer date.
+Adds / removes 1 day from the tasks defer or due date.
 Inspired by 2Do.

-## due+/-1.applescript
+## remove-due/defer.applescript

-Adds / removes 1 day from the tasks due date.
+Removes the due or defer date from all selected tasks.
 Inspired by 2Do.